finnair/v-validation/packages/core/README.md

   - All non-trivial use cases require some custom validation logic
   - Custom validators can be defined as simple functions
   - No need to register custom validators
-- Effectively Immutable
+- All the validators are immutable
-  - Everything that can be immutable, is immutable - or as immutable as practically possible in TypeScript/JavaScript
+- Supports recursive types/validators (e.g. linked list)
-  - Only defining recursive models requires mutations when defining the rules - a rule must first be defined so that it can be referenced
+- Supports cyclic data: allow or disallow by configuration
-- TypeScript
+- TypeScript native implementation

 ## Pure Validation?